aaronmams/jekyll-now/_posts/2019-04-17-ML pipelines in R using caret.md

 I prefer not to get too far down a rabbit hole of ecological theory here since this is really just a toy problem to illustrate how to train largely atheoretic machine learners...but, in the interest of not being completely robotic, we could hypothsize that:

 Animals might move at very low speeds when resting or sleeping (two possible non-foraging behaviors) and move at much higher speeds when migrating (another possible non-foraging behavior).
 The animals might move at sort of in-between speeds when foraging.
-In our data, which may or may not be representative of any actual animal, this patter is apparent:
+In our data, which may or may not be representative of any actual animal, this pattern is apparent:

 ![speeds](/images/foraging-speed.png)